indigoYoshimaru/google-foobar/README.md

 - What is included in this Repository?

-    This repository includes my solutions to the problems and brief explanations for solutions starting from level 3 and above.
+    This repository includes my solutions to the problems and I'll do my best to provide brief explanations for solutions starting from level 3 and above.

 - What does one need to solve the problems?